 Aloe 'Christmas Carol'

-Aloe 'Christmas Carol' is a small, slow-growing succulent that forms rosettes of dark green leaves with bright red trim and yellow to deep crimson bumps that run across the surfaces.
+Aloe 'Christmas Carol' is a small, slow-growing succulent that forms rosettes of dark green leaves with bright red trim and yellow to deep crimson bumps across the surfaces.
 It turns redder when grown in full sun.
-The rosettes grow up to 1 foot (30 cm) tall and about the same in diameter.
-Leaves are fleshy, lance-shaped, and up to 6 inches (15 cm) long.
+The rosettes grow up to 1 foot (30 cm) tall and are nearly equal in diameter.
+Leaves are thick, fleshy, lance-shaped, and up to 6 inches (15 cm) long.
 Flowers are reddish-pink to orange and appear atop a long spike from fall to winter.

 How to Grow and Care for Aloe 'Christmas Carol'